Where do I start?

 Are there programs that will pay off my education loans?

 There are some federal agencies and states that will help students pay off their loans.
 These plans require students to practice for a specific length of time in specified areas after graduation.
-Here are some federal loan repayment programs for health professionals:
+Here are some loan repayment programs for health professionals:

 Are there military service programs that will help pay for school?